sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 if (Astolfo.equals(":3")) System.out.println("uuuuuuuwu");
 ```
 As you can see, we were able to redefine the variable multiple times inside the lambda expression without throwing any exceptions.
-The use of Atomic Variables in a lambda expression is a valuble tool that is not to be underestimated.
+The use of Atomic Variables in a lambda expression is a valuable tool that is not to be underestimated.

 This is the art of using atomic variables in a lambda expression.